AI: Nuclear Power accelerated for AI data centers . RTZ #512

 As I’ve discussed before, the leading LLM AI ‘Hyperscalers’ are accelerating their Power plans to include Nuclear plants for their next gen AI data centers in this AI Tech Wave.
 These are part of the new AI Table Stakes, where Power is a fast accelerating input.

 I’ve recently outlined how Amazon, Microsoft, Google are rushing to sign up nuclear power plants with utility companies and nuclear startups in the US this year.
-They and others are focused on everything from existing nuclear power plants, to new ‘modular’ reactors being developed by new companies.
+They and others are focused on everything from existing nuclear power plants, to new ‘modular’ reactors being developed by new companies

 The Washington Post explains in “Amazon doubles down on nuclear energy with deal for small reactors”: